 How about $750 per hour to schedule your visits with clients?

 Are you beginning to see the picture?
 Your time is valuable.
-Consider hiring someone you can maximize your time only working on revenue-generating activities.
+Consider hiring someone so you can maximize your time only working on revenue-generating activities.

 Consider Lost Opportunities